 Step 1: Awareness

 Recognize how you are emotionally showing up today.
 Investigate what you are actually feeling and see if you can name the emotion.
 Are you frustrated?
 Grateful?
 Angry?
 Relaxed?
 Be honest with yourself and recognize that there is no right or wrong way of feeling.
 There is science behind this process; when you can name your emotion (with some level of accuracy), you actually tame that emotion so it does not have such a tight grip on you.
+Here is a graphic you can share with your students to help build their emotional vocabulary.

 List some of the thoughts swirling through your head at the present moment.
 Maybe you are thinking about something that happened earlier in the day, or about something that will be happening in the future.
 Or, perhaps you are wondering if you handed off the correct lunchbox to the appropriate kid this morning, or what your class is doing right now.
 Find a pen and paper, and jot down those thoughts.
 Consider this to be a “brain dump.”
 Whatever is swirling up there in your head, simply write it down.
 Get it out.